 Game of Thrones is based on the A Song of Ice and Fire book series by author/protagonist-torturer George RR Martin.
 It takes place on the fictional continent of Westeros (and partially in neighboring Essos) which has been united after generations of fighting.
-Basically, the show is about sex and stabbing intrigue between powerful families in something like the Middle Ages, set against a fantasy backdrop where frozen zombies lurk beyond a really tall wall, and the birth of three dragons (thought to be extinct) has reignited magic in the world.
+Basically, the show is about intrigue between powerful families in something like the Middle Ages, set against a fantasy backdrop where frozen zombies lurk beyond a really tall wall, and the birth of three dragons (thought to be extinct) has reignited magic in the world.

 Here's a very brief rundown of where we left our heroes/villains, in case all you can remember from last season was some beheading and nudity.

 Arya Stark: The youngest daughter of Ned Stark and Caitlyn (Tully) Stark was on her way to the Wall when she was captured by the rival clan, the Lannisters.
 She managed to escape with her pals, perpetually-shirtless Gendry and the hottest of hot pies, Hot Pie, thanks to the help of Jaqen H'ghar, a Faceless Man (assassin) from the mysterious isle of Bravoos.
 And she did all of this without anyone figuring out that she was the missing Stark daughter, which seems ridiculous until you remember that milk cartons don't exist in Westeros.
 We don't know where Arya and her homeboys are headed, but we do know that Jaqen gave her a coin and the words "Valar Morghulis" before changing his face to what I imagine David Schwimmer looks like these days.